 A must try – and what you will almost certainly have at a luau – is Kālua pork.
 A whole pig is slow cooked for several hours and then the meat pulled apart ready to be eaten.
 It’s absolutely delicious.

 For something that has more of an American feel, try loco moco – a burger steak, fried eggs and gravy.
 Perfect after a day swimming or hiking.

 Shaved ice is also common in Hawaii, and is perfect to cool down on a hot day.
 This tasty treat is flavored with syrup, and is sometimes served with ice cream too!

-Aruba or Hawaii: Which should you choose?
+Aruba or Hawaii: Which is the Better Choice?